eliskazilvarova/eliskazilvarova.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+I'm Eliška, a junior developer with a fresh perspective and a love for turning complex problems into clean, efficient code.
+I thrive on debugging challenges and enjoy making tangible progress, one commit at a time.
+My experience in digital marketing taught me to think about the end-user, while my current role as a Junior Developer at OUSHI UPOL allows me to build and refine applications.
+I built this site to put my skills in HTML, CSS, version control, and CI/CD into practice, and because I'm genuinely excited to build things that work and look good.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.